|Page tools: Print Page Print All RSS Search this Product|

 Aboriginal and Torres Strait Islander people

-22 These data are from the Census of Population and Housing.
+24 These data are from the Census of Population and Housing.
 Country of birth is the basis for determining if a person was born overseas.
 The Standard Australian Classification of Countries (SACC) (cat. no 1269.0) was used to classify responses for birthplace of individuals.
+Further information on this population can be found in the 'Overseas Born' category.

 Speaks language other than English

-28 These data are from the Census of Population and Housing.
-These data identify the language spoken at home, and are coded using the Australian Standard Classification of Languages (ASCL) (cat. no. 1267.0).
+26 These data are from the Census of Population and Housing.
+These data identify the language spoken at home for people who were born overseas, and are coded using the Australian Standard Classification of Languages (ASCL) (cat. no. 1267.0).
 Only one language is coded for each person.

 ECONOMY AND INDUSTRY

-41 Construction activity not defined as building (e.g. construction of roads, bridges, railways etc) is excluded from building statistics.
+39 Construction activity not defined as building (e.g. construction of roads, bridges, railways etc.) is excluded from building statistics.

 Residential Property Prices

-46 The ABS has confidentialised any regional data cells with very small values.
-Due to geographical relationships across regions, extra cells may also be confidentialised.
+44 The ABS has confidentialised any regional data cells with very small values.

 Patent and Trademark Applicants

-48 The patent and trademark applicants data is collected by IP Australia, and sourced (as an SA3 file) from the Office of the Chief Economist, Department of Industry, Innovation and Science.
-Further information on data produced by IP Australia can be sourced at data.gov.au.
+46 The patent and trademark applicants data is collected by IP Australia.
+Data produced by IP Australia can be sourced at data.gov.au.

 Motor Vehicle Census